MicrobiologyETHZ/camplicon/README.md

 ``python camplicon.py <command> <options>``

-The workflow is split into stages, each of which can be selected with the ``command`` argument, or one of two full workflows can be chosen:
+The workflow is split into stages, each of which can be selected with the ``command`` argument, or one of two full workflows can be chosen.

 ## kmers